jgillick/Disco-Bus-Protocol/docs/messages.md

 #### Reserved Commands

-These commands are reserved for the system (and should be implemented by the Disco Bus protocol library).
-Using these as custom commands will likely cause problems.
+Commands from `0xFA` to `0xFF` are reserved as commands that should have consistent meaning across all implementations.
+Using these for other reasons will likely cause unexpected problems.

 | Command   | Purpose                                   |
 |-----------|-------------------------------------------|